 This is where you input your monthly income and plan your entire month’s spending ahead of time.
 You set up budgeting categories and then allocate your income to those categories.

-Then you use the app to track your spending, much like Mint, on a daily basis.
+Then you use the app to track your spending on a daily basis.
 If you have the free app, you manually enter your transactions.
 If you pay for EveryDollar Plus, you can link accounts and it'll automatically pull in transaction data.
 It's a very popular alternative to Quicken.

 Setting Up EveryDollar